axon10x/azure-psm/deploy/fw-az-pips/readme.md

 ### Summary

-[deploy.sh](deploy.sh) deploys an Azure Firewall with Public IP Addresses, as well as the associated infrastructure (Resource Group, Network Security Group, VNet, Subnet).
+[deploy.sh](deploy.sh) deploys an Azure Firewall with Public IP Addresses (PIPs), as well as the associated infrastructure (Resource Group, Network Security Group, VNet, Subnet).

 The Azure Firewall can be configured for the following Azure Availability Zone (AZ) settings (in an Azure Region that supports AZs) by setting the `$firewallAvailabilityZones` value as follows: